rodm/teamcity-jvm-monitor-plugin/README.md

 * Select the Build Features page a click the 'Add build feature' button.
 * Select 'JVM Monitor' from the list of features.

-When a build runs the garbage collection metrics are recorded into a text file for each process.
-These files are then uploaded as build artifacts and can be found as hidden artifacts under the Artifacts tab in the jvmmon directory.
+When a build runs the garbage collection metrics are recorded into a text file for each Java process.
+These files are uploaded as build artifacts and presented on the JVMMon tab of the build results page.

 ## How to build the plugin

-1. [Download](http://www.jetbrains.com/teamcity/download/index.html) and install TeamCity version 8.0 or later.
-2. Copy the `example.build.properties` file to `build.properties`
-3. Edit the `build.properties` file to set the properties teamcity.home, teamcity.version and teamcity.java.home
-4. Run the Ant build, the default is to build and package the plugin, the plugin is output to `dist/jvm-monitor-plugin.zip`
+* To build and package the plugin run `./gradlew build`, the plugin is output to the `build/distributions` directory.

-The Ant build script provides a target to deploy the plugin to a local configuration directory, deploy-plugin.
-The TeamCity server can be started using the start-teamcity-server target.
-The TEAMCITY_DATA_PATH is set by default to use a local directory and not the `~/.BuildServer` directory.
+* To deploy and test the plugin the following commands can be used to download and install a server, deploy the plugin and start the server.
+  * Download and install a TeamCity server run `./gradlew installTeamCity`
+  * Deploy the plugin run `./gradlew deployPlugin`
+  * Start the server run `./gradlew startServer`
+  * Start the build agent run `./gradlew startAgent`